Molten Cloud platform delivery guide

 Marché du Film

-Delivering Content to Amazon Prime Video — Avails, Specs, and Workflow
+Amazon Prime Video Delivery Guide — Avails, Specs & Workflow

 Platform Delivery Guide

-Amazon Prime Video is the largest transactional and subscription video platform for independent distributors, available in over 240 countries and territories.
+Amazon Prime Video is the largest transactional and subscription video platform for independent distributors, available in more than 200 countries and territories.
 Delivering content to Prime Video requires navigating multiple submission pathways, strict avails formatting, and platform-specific technical specifications that differ from every other streaming service.
-Molten Cloud, the rights management and royalties platform for film and television, automates Prime Video avails generation, validates delivery specs against Amazon's requirements, and ensures that every title submitted is backed by verified rights data — so distributors deliver only what they have licensed, to the territories they have licensed it.
+Molten Cloud, the rights management and royalties platform for film and television, automates Prime Video avails generation, validates delivery specs against Amazon's requirements, and ensures that every title submitted is backed by verified rights data, so distributors deliver only what they have licensed, to the territories they have licensed it.

 Countries & Territories